 Electros should be rated at 50V minimum, as should the ceramics.
 Multilayer bypass caps are essential here, do not use polyester bypass caps, as their HF performance is simply not good as ceramics.
 They may be satisfactory for use with TL072 opamps, but ceramics are better.

-Note that although shown using TL072 opamps, OPA2134 or anything else that suits your purposes may be used instead.
-I do not recommend using anything less than a TL072, even for the workshop or rumpus room, as there will be excessive noise and limited frequency response - this in turn limits the usefulness of the preamp.
+Note that although shown using NE5532 opamps, OPA2134 or anything else that suits your purposes may be used instead.
+TL072s are a good budget option, but I do not recommend using anything less than a TL072, even for the workshop or rumpus room, as there may be excessive noise - this in turn limits the usefulness of the preamp.

-The suggested TL072 opamps will be quite satisfactory for most work, but if you prefer to use ultra low noise or wide bandwidth devices, that choice is yours.
+The suggested opamps are very high performance, but if you prefer to use lower noise or wider bandwidth devices, that choice is yours.

 Remember that the supply earth (ground) must be connected!
-When powering up for the first time, use 100 ohm to 560 ohm "safety" resisors in series with each supply to limit the current if you have made a mistake in the wiring.
+When powering up for the first time, use 100 ohm 'safety' resistors in series with each supply to limit the current if you have made a mistake in the wiring.

 If the PCB is used, construction is a snap.
-As usual, all construction notes, Bill of Materials and recommended layouts will be available shortly.
+As usual, all construction notes, Bill of Materials and recommended layouts are available on ESP's secure site.
 If you choose not to use the PCB, wiring is a little more challenging, since there are quite a few parts, and some wiring routing is reasonably critical if excessive crosstalk and oscillation is to be avoided.

 All resistors should be metal film, and preferably 1% tolerance for best channel matching and noise performance.
 Likewise, the capacitors for the tone controls should be matched as closely as possible, using a capacitance meter.
 The pots are all linear, and for the PCB, you will need PCB mount 16mm pots, as these are reasonably common everywhere.